lpil/yesql/README.md

   store your queries somewhere.
 - eql requires the `neotoma` PEG compiler plugin, Yesql only uses the Elixir standard library.
+- Yesql uses prepared statements so query parameters are sanitised and are only valid in positions that your database will accept parameters. eql functions more like a templating tool so parameters can be used in any position and sanitisation is left up to the user.
 - A subjective point, but I believe the Yesql's implementation is simpler than eql's, while offering more features.